aravindvcyber/PS1toEXE/README.md

 ### For more stuff like this follow our blog [:postbox: Dev Post](https://dev-post.hashnode.dev).

-This repo is free to use and we are ready to refine with your contributions as well, so don't hesitate to raise :white_check_mark: pull request or comment in our blog post below

-And also find our community post with reactions about [:link: @PS1toEXE](https://dev-post.hashnode.dev/PS1toEXE)
+This repo is free to use and we are ready to refine with your contributions as well, so don't hesitate to raise :white_check_mark: pull request or comment in our blog post below [:link: @PS1toEXE](https://dev-post.hashnode.dev/PS1toEXE).
+And also find our community reacts about PS1toExe.